Axway/amplify-central/content/en/docs/saas_api_gateway/backend_authn.md

 * user name/password: `admin`/`changeme`
 * user name/no password: `EtHJ0DUYiqv1l5hV1Ztg2XW7HfLlBZKk`

-Watch the animation to learn how to do this in Amplify Central UI.
+Watch the animation to learn how to do this in Amplify Web UI.

 ![Configure HTTP basic authentication details](/Images/central/APICBackendHTTPBasic1Cropped.gif)